 Tickets are $45 and can be purchased online or daily, between 7 am and 3 pm in the lobby of the Dockside Inn.
 If seats are available, tickets can be purchased on the spot from the van drivers.
 Cash or charge.

 What makes our tours unique?
-Our fantastic Vineyard partners!
-In collaboration with the Martha’s Vineyard Museum, we worked to craft a compelling tour narrative that weaves contemporary and historic events as you explore the island.
-Additionally, the MV Museum graciously shared photos from their archive with us, and you’ll be able to see the them on your tour and compare the Island “then and now.”
-Our partnership with the Martha’s Vineyard Camp Meeting Association allows us to make our final stop in the heart of the Gingerbread Cottages in Oak Bluffs, and your tour includes admission to the Campground Cottage Museum.
+Our fantastic Vineyard knowledge!
+We worked with the Martha’s Vineyard Museum to craft a compelling tour narrative that weaves contemporary and historic events together as you explore the island.
+Our partnership with the Martha’s Vineyard Camp Meeting Association allows us to make our final stop in the heart of the Gingerbread Cottages in Oak Bluffs.
+Your tour includes admission to the Campground Cottage Museum.